KHU-MASLAB/RecurDynPython/README.md

 #### Export data from results using `analysis.export_data.rplt2csv`

 Numeric simulation results are stored in `*.rplt` format.
-Exported variables are defined in `GlobalVariables.GlobVar.DataExportTargets`.
 Variable names should be exactly the same to the ones in the `*.rplt`.
 To explicitly check variable names, simply import `*.rplt` file on RecurDyn GUI.
+Variables to be exported are defined in `GlobalVariables.GlobVar.DataExportTargets`.

 ```
 rplt2csv(f"{os.getcwd()}/TestDOE_Batch")